First Measurement of the $\nu_e$ and $\nu_\mu$ Interaction Cross Sections at the LHC with FASER's Emulsion Detector: and candidate events

 \section{$\nu_e$ and $\nu_{\mu}$ candidate events}

 Four events are selected by the $\nu_{e}$ selection on data.
-The properties of the selected vertices are compared with the expectations from $\nu_{e}$ CC simulation (Figure~\ref{fig:plots_nueCC_ev}) and for the properties of the individual tracks forming the vertices (Figure~\ref{fig:plots_nueCC_trk}).
 The highest reconstructed electron energy from the selected $\nu_e$ CC candidates is 1.5~TeV.
 It is therefore the highest-energy $\nu_e$ interaction ever detected by accelerator-based experiments.

 Eight events are selected by the $\nu_{\mu}$ selection on data.
-The properties of these selected vertices are compared with the expectation from $\nu_{\mu}$ CC simulation (Figure~\ref{fig:plots_numuCC_ev}) and for the properties of the individual tracks forming the verticies (Figure~\ref{fig:plots_numuCC_trk}).
 The highest reconstructed muon momentum from the selected $\nu_{\mu}$ CC candidates is 864~GeV, meaning that the $\nu_{\mu}$ sample includes neutrinos with energy likely above 1 TeV, far higher than from previous accelerator-based neutrino studies.

-In general the simulation describes the data well for both the $\nu_e$ and $\nu_\mu$ selections.
 Example event displays of $\nu_e$ and $\nu_\mu$ candidates are shown in Figure~\ref{fig:event_displays}.
 As expected, both events exhibit a back-to-back topology between the lepton candidate and the other tracks in the vertex.

 The expected number of neutrino signal events satisfying the selections are in the range 1.1--3.3 (for $\nu_e$ CC) and 6.5--12.4 (for $\nu_{\mu}$ CC), where the range covers the uncertainties listed in Table~\ref{tab:systematic_uncertainty_n_exp}.
 The observed number of interactions is consistent with Standard Model predictions.